CoderDojoTC/python-minecraft/docs/reference/architecture.rst

 ==============================

 There are many different programs and tools involved in these activities.
 This document introduces you to these pieces.
-The :doc:`setup instructions <setup/index>` show you how to set them up for your specific operating system.

  * `Minecraft`_
  * `CanaryMod Server`_